spencertiberi/manual50/notes/checkingforunderstanding.md

 ### Challenges
 - Compounding: material build on itself more than in many other subjects
-  - Material in a CS class is very varied.
+  - Material in a CS class is extremely varied.
 - Theoretical and practical knowledge: knowing the concept ≠ knowing how to write code for it.
   - For example, the concept of creating a hash table may be investigated in a short, but the code implementation is still up to the student.
   - Goal of CS50 teachers is to not give away too much of the practical implementation.